 - 3. The supervisor draws up an assessment of fulfilment of the IC and submits it for approval to the respective subject-area board in accordance with the academic calendar for each year of the student's studies.
 The assessment draws on the data in SIS and information provided in the studies report for the previous period submitted by the student via SIS.
 This includes, in particular, information about the student's professional activities and progress with the PhD dissertation.
 The assessment of fulfilment of the IC must include an evaluation of how the IC has been fulfilled thus far, a list of any unfulfilled obligations, and a recommendation for the next year of study, including, where appropriate, any proposed changes to the IC or detailed justification of a proposal to terminate studies.
 The supervisor proposes a final assessment result in accordance with Article 10(8 and 9) of the Code of Study and Examination. - 4.
-Students who study abroad as part of their studies, regardless of the source of funding for these studies, are required to indicate this fact in SIS before their departure.
-The information about studies abroad must include the duration of the placement, the country, and the name of the host institution where the student will study. - 5.
+Students who go on a study visit or internship abroad, regardless of the source of funding, are required to report this fact in SIS prior to departure.
+The information entered in SIS must include the duration of the study visit or internship, the country, and the name of the receiving institution. - 5.
 A student's request is usually accommodated if approved by the supervisor and the chair of the respective subject-area board or, where appropriate, a deputy designated by the chair, unless an internal regulation of the University or the Faculty or a rector's directive or a dean's measure stipulates that the subject-area board should give its opinion on the request.
 The dean of the Faculty may request an opinion from other persons as well.